Skip to main content

 Fraud has been in the news a lot recently...
 Between the fallen unicorn, Theranos, and the collapse of FTX, we seem to be surrounded by large-scale scandals.
 But fraud isn't limited to multi-million-dollar enterprises.
 It's pretty insidious - even in smaller businesses.
 So, you must know what the tell-tale signs are.

 We are very committed to helping smaller businesses detect potential fraud and nip any fraudulent activities.
-That's why we introduced our Anti-Fraud feature set and have built dedicated courses on Fraud and the Anti-Fraud tools on Syft Campus.
+That's why we introduced our Review tool and have built a dedicated course on Fraud on Syft Campus.
 In this article, we will look at some of the most common red flags that could alert you to fraud so that you know what to look for in your organization.

 The importance of early detection